What are content hubs?

 - Asking how to get the outcome.

-Visitors who know the solutions to their problem.
+The prospect has now found some solutions to their problem.
 They’ve learned the terminology for those solutions and are working out which is the best one for their needs.
-At this point, their searches might be for:
+At this point, their searches might be concerned with:

 - Names of the different solutions

-Visitors who’ve decided on the solution they want to go with and are now deciding who to buy from.
-At this point, their searches might be for:
+The prospect has decided on the solution they want to go with and is now deciding who to buy from.
+At this point, their searches might be concerned with:

 - Package options and prices